rkern/line_profiler/README.rst

 * ENH: `kernprof.py` is now installed as `kernprof`.
 * ENH: Python 3 support.
 Thanks to the long-suffering Mikhail Korobov for being patient.
+* Dropped 2.6 as it was too annoying.
 * ENH: The `stripzeros` and `add_module` options.
 Thanks to Erik Tollerud for contributing it.
 * ENH: Support for IPython cell blocks.
 Thanks to Michael Forbes for adding